dktr0/Punctual/REFERENCE.md

 prox [x,y,...] -- the "proximity" of specified position to current fragment; equivalent to (2.828427-dist[x,y,...])/2.828427, clamped to be between 0 and 1 (2.828427 is maximum on-screen distance)

-circle [x,y,...] [d] -- returns 1 when current fragment within a circle at x and y with diameter d
+circle [x,y,...] [d] -- returns 1 when current fragment within a circle at x and y with diameter d (combinatorial, for pairwise use circlep)

 point [x,y,...] -- returns 1 when current fragment is within approximately half a pixel of x and y, 0 otherwise

-rect [x,y,...] [w,h,...] -- returns 1 when current fragment is within rectangle (x and y are centre not corner), 0 otherwise
+rect [x,y,...] [w,h,...] -- returns 1 when current fragment is within rectangle (x and y are centre not corner), 0 otherwise (combinatorial, for pairwise use rectp)

-hline [y] [w] -- returns 1 when current fragment is within w of a horizontal line at y, 0 otherwise
+hline [y] [w] -- returns 1 when current fragment is within w of a horizontal line at y, 0 otherwise (combinatorial, for pairwise use hlinep)

-vline [x] [w] -- returns 1 when current fragment is within w of a vertical line at x, 0 otherwise
+vline [x] [w] -- returns 1 when current fragment is within w of a vertical line at x, 0 otherwise (combinatorial, for pairwise use vlinep)

-iline [x1,y1,...] [x2,y2,...] [w] -- returns 1 when current fragment is within w of an infinite line that passes through x1,y1 and x2,y2; otherwise 0
+iline [x1,y1,...] [x2,y2,...] [w] -- returns 1 when current fragment is within w of an infinite line that passes through x1,y1 and x2,y2; otherwise 0 (combinatorial, for pairwise use ilinep)

-line [x1,y1,...] [x2,y2,...] [w] -- returns 1 when current fragment is within w of a line that goes from x1,y1 and x2,y2; otherwise 0
+line [x1,y1,...] [x2,y2,...] [w] -- returns 1 when current fragment is within w of a line that goes from x1,y1 and x2,y2; otherwise 0 (combinatorial, for pairwise use linep)

 img "https://url-to-image-file" -- accesses a texture built from the image file in question as red-green-blue (3-channel signal).